 It’s probably safe to assume that Worcester, Massachusetts was not on Sibson’s list of places he dreamed of going as an apple-cheeked youngster in Leicester, England or, for that matter, as a respected middleweight contender who had fought on foreign soil just once to that point.
-Especially seeing as how his arrival in America was greeted unceremoniously by one of New England’s typically severe mid-winter blizzards.
+Especially seeing as how one of New England’s typically severe mid-winter blizzards greeted his arrival in America unceremoniously.
 Neither the locale nor the weather seemed to dampen Sibson’s enthusiasm.

 “I’m excited about fighting him because I think he’s the best middleweight probably since Sugar Ray Robinson,” Sibson rhapsodized about Marvin Hagler.
 “And I say that even though Carlos Monzon was my boyhood idol.”